Trump says he's willing to consider a mutual defense treaty with Israel - Jewish Telegraphic Agency

 Americans also have raised concerns about attaching U.S. policy to the dictates of what Israel chooses to do to secure itself.
 Such concerns would likely be even more preeminent for President Donald Trump, whose foreign policy doctrine has been one of retreating from U.S. commitments.

-“Every previous time sides examined this both sides backed away because of fears it would constrain Israeli freedom of action because of the need for prior approvals,” Dan Shapiro, the U.S. ambassador to Israel under President Barack Obama, told the Jewish Telegraphic Agency.
+“Every previous time sides examined this, both sides backed away because of fears it would constrain Israeli freedom of action because of the need for prior approvals,” Dan Shapiro, the U.S. ambassador to Israel under President Barack Obama, told the Jewish Telegraphic Agency.
 “And by the United States not wanting to be obligated for every action Israel takes in its defense.”

 With those objections in mind, the plan proposed by JINSA narrows the scope of the proposed treaty.